seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 For, I presume, brave Hector would not lose
 So rich advantage of a promised glory
 As smiles upon the forehead of this action
-For the wide world’s revenue.
+For the wide world's revenue.

 **HECTOR**
 I am yours,